 Succulents are a highly desired primitive desert beauty so bringing them into my paper flower collection was a must!
 I took the time to actually create 3 different succulent designs!
 Despite the slightly different petal tips each of these succulents are made the same way.
 Let me share my supply list so we can get started!

-- Paper succulent templates -Find a free sample version when you join the community or download the set of 3 here!
+- Paper succulent templates –Find a free sample version when you join the community below via the pink button OR download all the succulents here!

 - Glue Gun